First search for $K^+\to\pi^0\pi\mu e$ decays: Evaluation of the background to decays

 \unboldmath Background to the $K_{\pi\pi\mu e}$ decays is evaluated with simulations.
 The signal $m_{\pi\pi\mu e}$ regions (486--502~MeV/$c^2$) are kept masked for the data until the background estimates are finalised.
 Backgrounds from single $K^+$ decays and from coincidences of pairs of $K^+$ decays are considered.
 Simulated samples of pairs of decays occurring simultaneously are used in the latter case.
-Background is primarily due to particle misidentification; a dedicated data-driven pion and electron (mis)identification model~\cite{co22} is employed in the simulations.
-The measured misidentification probabilities are ${\cal O}(10^{-2})$ for both $\pi^\pm\to e^\pm$ and $e^\pm\to\pi^\pm$ cases, and ${\cal O}(10^{-6})$ for the $e^\pm\to\mu^\pm$ case, and depend on the track momentum~\cite{co22,co23}.
+Background is primarily due to particle misidentification.
+A dedicated data-driven particle identification model~\cite{co22} is employed in the simulations: $\pi^\pm$ and $e^\pm$ (mis)identification probabilities measured with $K^+\to\pi^+\pi^+\pi^-$ and $K^+\to\pi^0e^+\nu$ decay samples are applied as weights to simulated events.
+The misidentification probabilities are found to be ${\cal O}(10^{-2})$ for $\pi^\pm\to e^\pm$ and $e^\pm\to\pi^\pm$ cases, and ${\cal O}(10^{-6})$ for the $e^\pm\to\mu^\pm$ case, and depend on momentum~\cite{co22,co23}.
 The data-driven approach avoids \geant-based modelling of the quantity $E/p$ sensitive to simulation of hadronic showers, and increases the effective simulated statistics.
-The individual background sources, their branching ratios~\cite{pdg} used for normalisation, and misidentification processes involved in each case are listed in Table~\ref{tab:bkg1}.
+Background sources, their branching ratios~\cite{pdg} used for normalisation, and misidentification processes involved in each case are listed in Table~\ref{tab:bkg1}.